martinus/nanobench/README.md

 #include <nanobench.h>
 ```

-I use [doctest](https://github.com/onqtam/doctest) as a unit test framework, which is really fast
+I use [doctest](https://github.com/onqtam/doctest) as a unit test framework, which is like [Catch2](https://github.com/catchorg/Catch2) - but compiles much faster.
+It pairs well with nanobench.
-and has a bunch of features.

 ## Something Fast